kavipj/cse15l-lab-reports/lab5.md

 ### 1. Original post from student

-**Piazza Post:** Debugging Scenario

-**Subject:** Need Help with Java Program Not Executing Correctly

-**Content:**

-Hi everyone,
+Hi,

-I'm working on a Java project for our class, and I've run into a weird issue.
+I'm working on a Java project for our class, and I've run into an issue.
 My program compiles fine, but when I run it using my bash script, it doesn't seem to work correctly.
 Instead of displaying the expected output, it shows some unexpected behavior.

 Here's what I'm seeing: